mcjojos/iban-generator/README.md

 Moreover, automated tests are executed in parallel and concurrently use this library for generating test data.

 ## Requirements
-The IBAN generator is written in Java 8 as a Maven project Therefore you will need Java 8 and maven to build it.
+The IBAN generator is written in Java 8 as a Maven project.
+Therefore you will need Java 8 and maven to build it.

 ## How do I use it?
 - You can import the project as a maven dependency like that